nolauren/humanities-data-r/README.md

 ### RStudio RCloud (for the workshop itself)

-If you are participating in the workshop, you should have received a link invitation to join the project workspace.
+If you are participating in the workshop, you use the [workshop link](https://rstudio.cloud/spaces/77636/join?access_code=gRD8AgR8RNH%2BdCqd5556nrzvrblZe%2BMja3iyKQOQ) to join the project workspace.
 Click on the link to open the sign up page.

 In order to setup RStudio RCloud, click on the link below to open a new window.
 You